akeylesslabs/akeyless-go/docs/GatewayCreateMigration.md

 NewGatewayCreateMigrationWithDefaults instantiates a new GatewayCreateMigration object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetVar1passwordEmail

-`func (o *GatewayCreateMigration) GetVar1passwordEmail() string`

-GetVar1passwordEmail returns the Var1passwordEmail field if non-nil, zero value otherwise.

-### GetVar1passwordEmailOk

-`func (o *GatewayCreateMigration) GetVar1passwordEmailOk() (*string, bool)`

-GetVar1passwordEmailOk returns a tuple with the Var1passwordEmail field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1passwordEmail

-`func (o *GatewayCreateMigration) SetVar1passwordEmail(v string)`

-SetVar1passwordEmail sets Var1passwordEmail field to given value.

-### HasVar1passwordEmail

-`func (o *GatewayCreateMigration) HasVar1passwordEmail() bool`

-HasVar1passwordEmail returns a boolean if a field has been set.

-### GetVar1passwordPassword

-`func (o *GatewayCreateMigration) GetVar1passwordPassword() string`

-GetVar1passwordPassword returns the Var1passwordPassword field if non-nil, zero value otherwise.

-### GetVar1passwordPasswordOk

-`func (o *GatewayCreateMigration) GetVar1passwordPasswordOk() (*string, bool)`

-GetVar1passwordPasswordOk returns a tuple with the Var1passwordPassword field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1passwordPassword

-`func (o *GatewayCreateMigration) SetVar1passwordPassword(v string)`

-SetVar1passwordPassword sets Var1passwordPassword field to given value.

-### HasVar1passwordPassword

-`func (o *GatewayCreateMigration) HasVar1passwordPassword() bool`

-HasVar1passwordPassword returns a boolean if a field has been set.

-### GetVar1passwordSecretKey

-`func (o *GatewayCreateMigration) GetVar1passwordSecretKey() string`

-GetVar1passwordSecretKey returns the Var1passwordSecretKey field if non-nil, zero value otherwise.

-### GetVar1passwordSecretKeyOk

-`func (o *GatewayCreateMigration) GetVar1passwordSecretKeyOk() (*string, bool)`

-GetVar1passwordSecretKeyOk returns a tuple with the Var1passwordSecretKey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1passwordSecretKey

-`func (o *GatewayCreateMigration) SetVar1passwordSecretKey(v string)`

-SetVar1passwordSecretKey sets Var1passwordSecretKey field to given value.

-### HasVar1passwordSecretKey

-`func (o *GatewayCreateMigration) HasVar1passwordSecretKey() bool`

-HasVar1passwordSecretKey returns a boolean if a field has been set.

-### GetVar1passwordUrl

-`func (o *GatewayCreateMigration) GetVar1passwordUrl() string`

-GetVar1passwordUrl returns the Var1passwordUrl field if non-nil, zero value otherwise.

-### GetVar1passwordUrlOk

-`func (o *GatewayCreateMigration) GetVar1passwordUrlOk() (*string, bool)`

-GetVar1passwordUrlOk returns a tuple with the Var1passwordUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1passwordUrl

-`func (o *GatewayCreateMigration) SetVar1passwordUrl(v string)`

-SetVar1passwordUrl sets Var1passwordUrl field to given value.

-### HasVar1passwordUrl

-`func (o *GatewayCreateMigration) HasVar1passwordUrl() bool`

-HasVar1passwordUrl returns a boolean if a field has been set.

-### GetVar1passwordVaults

-`func (o *GatewayCreateMigration) GetVar1passwordVaults() []string`

-GetVar1passwordVaults returns the Var1passwordVaults field if non-nil, zero value otherwise.

-### GetVar1passwordVaultsOk

-`func (o *GatewayCreateMigration) GetVar1passwordVaultsOk() (*[]string, bool)`

-GetVar1passwordVaultsOk returns a tuple with the Var1passwordVaults field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1passwordVaults

-`func (o *GatewayCreateMigration) SetVar1passwordVaults(v []string)`

-SetVar1passwordVaults sets Var1passwordVaults field to given value.

-### HasVar1passwordVaults

-`func (o *GatewayCreateMigration) HasVar1passwordVaults() bool`

-HasVar1passwordVaults returns a boolean if a field has been set.

 ### GetServiceAccountKeyDecoded